 Brown, who is one of the leading founders of the field of implementation science, and his colleagues are using computer simulations to help the Chicago Department of Public Health find the best strategies to quickly scale up the administration of antiretroviral therapies (ART) and pre-exposure prophylaxis (PrEP) in the city.
 It will focus on two high risk groups: young men who have sex with men and African American and Latino men who have sex with men.

-“We know right now the levels of ART and PrEP use in the community are insufficient to end the HIV epidemic in 10 years,” Brown says.
+“We know right now the levels of ART and PrEP use in the community are insufficient to end the HIV epidemic in 10 years,” says Brown, who is also director of Northwestern’s Dissemination and Implementation Program.
 “The simulations are support tools — they are not designed to tell CDPH or communities what to do — but they can inform them what programs could work under what circumstances, and what programs are not likely to work at all.”

 Brown notes that the overall goal of implementation science, like all of healthcare, is to improve the quality of people’s lives, and that the field emphasizes the need to address a lack of health equity and systemic racism affecting communities of color.

 “Northwestern has a really critical role to play in this next phase of research that takes programs to scale and delivers them to communities,” he says.
 “I’m proud to be a part of that.”